xpladev/docs/content/en/develop/develop/core-modules/auth.md

 {{< alert >}}
 **Note**

-XPLA Chain's auth module inherits from Cosmos SDK's [`auth`](https://docs.cosmos.network/v0.45/modules/auth/) module.
-This document is a stub and covers mainly important XPLA Chain-specific notes about how it is used.
+CONX Chain's auth module inherits from Cosmos SDK's [`auth`](https://docs.cosmos.network/v0.45/modules/auth/) module.
+This document is a stub and covers mainly important CONX Chain-specific notes about how it is used.
 {{< /alert >}}

-XPLA Chain's Auth module extends the functionality from Cosmos SDK's `auth` module with a modified ante handler, which applies basic transaction validity checks, such as signatures, nonces, and auxiliary fields.
+CONX Chain's Auth module extends the functionality from Cosmos SDK's `auth` module with a modified ante handler, which applies basic transaction validity checks, such as signatures, nonces, and auxiliary fields.
 This module also defines a special vesting account type that handles the logic for token vesting from the XPLA presale.

 ## Concepts